ldijkman/randomnerd_esp32_wifi_manager/README.md

 arduino ide wants to place the ino file in a new directory

-make sure to move the data directory in the arduino ide created directory
+make sure to move the data directory into the arduino ide created directory

 arduino ide->menu->sketch->show sketch folder->should show the data direcory